jfrog/artifactory-user-plugins/cleanup/DeleteBasedonProperties/Readme.md

 Artifacts delete based on artifact properties User Plugin
 =====================================
 ##Description:
-This plugin deletes all builds that are.
+This plugin deletes builds based on properties defined on repositories .
 It can be run automatically as a scheduled job.

 ##Features:
 This plugin Takes the Parameters from the Artifact/Repository